sciZer0/7/v/README.md

 Plus, being highly-decentralized, the blockchain is both highly-sustainable and unprecedentedly highly-efficient simultaneously.

-Having also other unprecedented advantages and being especially-suitable for mass adoption, the blockchain might be the 1st one to achieve the market capitalization of **$20 trillion** and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — not to mention billions of people also able to benefit from it.
+Having also other unprecedented advantages and being especially-suitable for mass adoption, the native token of the blockchain might be the 1st one to achieve the market capitalization of **$20 trillion** and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — not to mention billions of people also able to benefit from it.

 It is a next-gen, layer-1, DAO-style blockchain which from day one is simultaneously: